Alex Zanardi: Return to Formula One

-In Monza, Zanardi qualified 4th ahead of teammate Ralf Schumacher.
+At Monza, Zanardi qualified fourth ahead of teammate Ralf Schumacher.
 He overtook David Coulthard and Heinz-Harald Frentzen at the start.
-Frentzen took over 2nd from Zanardi at the Roggia chicane.
-On the third lap, the floor on the Williams became loose and he was forced to wave his rivals past, but managed to finish 7th.
+Frentzen took over second from Zanardi at the Roggia chicane.
+On the third lap, the floor on the Williams became loose, and he was forced to wave his rivals past, but managed to finish seventh.
 At the next round at the Nürburgring, Zanardi qualified in 18th, placing blame on traffic.
 He performed well at the start but had to take avoiding action when Alexander Wurz clipped Pedro Diniz.
 The incident left Zanardi in last position but he regained positions before his car succumbed to his engine stalling.
-The penultimate round in Malaysia had seen Zanardi start from 16th with a first-lap collision that damaged his front rim with a pit-stop preventing better progress.
-He later ran wide, which caused damage to the car radiators and prompted another pit-stop with Zanardi finishing 10th.
+The penultimate round in Malaysia had seen Zanardi start from 16th with a first-lap collision that damaged his front rim, with a pit-stop preventing better progress.
+He later ran wide, which caused damage to the car's radiators and prompted another pit-stop with Zanardi finishing tenth.

 The final race of the season was in Japan, where he qualified 16th.
-In the race, Zanardi overtook many of his rivals, driving as high as 9th before his pit-lane limiter activated with the engine shutting off when he attempted to turn off the limiter on the first lap.
+In the race, Zanardi overtook many of his rivals, driving as high as ninth before his pit-lane limiter activated with the engine shutting off when he attempted to turn off the limiter on the first lap.
 At the end of the season, Zanardi and the Williams team decided to go their separate ways with an estimated cost of $4 million for the termination of Zanardi's contract.